-The 2015 Trade Winds program includes an Africa focused business forum consisting of regional and industry specific conference sessions as well as pre-arranged consultations with U.S. Foreign Commercial Service Officers representing commercial markets throughout the region.
-The multiple trade mission stops will give participants the opportunity to conduct business-to-business meetings with firms in Ethiopia, Tanzania, Mozambique, Angola, Ghana, South Africa, Nigeria, and Kenya.
+The 2015 Trade Winds program offers U.S. companies the opportunity to explore eight markets in Sub-Saharan Africa.
+Hosted in South Africa, Trade Winds will feature an Africa-focused business forum, consisting of regional and industry specific conference sessions as well as pre-arranged consultations with U.S. Senior Government Diplomats representing commercial markets from 19 African countries.
+Additional trade mission stops will give participants the opportunity to conduct customized business-to-business meetings with pre-screened firms in Angola, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, South Africa, and Tanzania.

-Participating in the Trade Winds Forum will allow innovative U.S. companies to fully maximize their advantages in this promising and dynamic, region!
+Participating in the Trade Winds Trade Mission will allow innovative U.S. companies to fully maximize their advantages in this promising and dynamic region!